MatteoPS/suicide_forecasting/README.md

 ## Known issues

-- **The ST-DBSCAN density threshold is currently non-binding.** Sample weights are incidence per 100,000 population.
-Since no ZCTA approaches 1M people, a single case already exceeds `min_threshold=0.1` on its own, so every record qualifies as a core point and the density criterion does no work.
-The NYC run returning 981 clusters from 3,830 records reflects this.
-The threshold needs raising by two to three orders of magnitude and re-tuning against the cluster size distribution.
 - **Dense distance matrix.** `run_small_st_dbscan` builds an N x N matrix and is capped near 10,000 records.
 National scale needs a sparse or tiled rewrite.
 - **Rate weighting favors low-population ZCTAs** by construction.
 That is intended, but it shapes which clusters surface and has not been quantified.